pswiti/particle41/terraform/README.md

 └── README.md                 # Documentation (optional)

 AWS CLI/SDK configured.
+export AWS_ACCESS_KEY_ID="your-access-key"
+export AWS_SECRET_ACCESS_KEY="your-secret-key"
+export AWS_DEFAULT_REGION="us-west-2"

+Alternatively, you can use the aws configure command to set up your credentials.

 Terraform installed and initialized.
 Run terraform init to initialize the configuration.
 Run terraform validate and terraform fmt to check if any syntax issue or indentation issue.